Maria's Cookbook

 1. Heat a grill pan or skillet over medium heat.

-4. Layer the meat, tomato, onion, lettuce, and cheese on top of the tzatziki.
+3. Layer on the meat, tomato, onion, lettuce and cheese.

 Tags: sképasti